dcppc/centillion/Readme.md

 The first type of document collection that the centillion can handle is a folder with markdown files in it.

-the centillion will walk the directory and sniff out markdown files. it will then use pandoc to extract information from the markdown documents.
+The centillion will walk the directory and sniff out markdown files. it will then use pandoc to extract information from the markdown documents.

-all markdown documents in the folders will be added to the index.
+All markdown documents in the folders will be added to the index.